jandelgado/rabtap/README.md

   "XRabtapReceivedTimestamp": "2019-06-13T19:33:51.920711583+02:00",
   "Body": "dGhpcyB0ZXN0IG1lc3NhZ2U ....
 IGFuZCBoZWFkZXJzIGFtcXAuVGFibGV7fQ=="
 }
-...
 ```

 Note that in JSON mode, the `Body` is base64 encoded.

-## Filtering output of info command
+### Filtering output

 When your brokers topology is complex, the output of the `info` command can
 become very bloated.
 The `--filter` helps you to narrow output to the desired
 information.
+The same filtering can be applied to the `tap` and `sub` commands
+to filter only wanted messages.

-### Filtering expressions
+#### Filtering expressions

 A filtering expression is a function that evaluates to `true` or `false` (i.e.
 a *predicate*).
 Rabtap allows the specification of predicates to be applied
 when printing queues using the `info` command.
 The output will only proceed
 if the predicate evaluates to `true`.

 Rabtap uses [Expr](https://expr-lang.org/) to evaluate predicates.
-This
+This allows
-allows for complex expressions.
+for complex expressions.
 See the [official expr-lang
 documentation](https://expr-lang.org/docs/language-definition) for further
 information.